STRATEGIC MANAGEMENT OF COMPANIES (BLENDED LEARNING) - 2020/1

 All participants must meet the entry criteria for the Programme.

-- Strategic planning for growth and long term commercial sustainability (PDA4, PSA1)
+- Strategic planning for growth and long-term commercial sustainability

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide learners with the opportunity to demonstrate the ability to evaluate the rationale, purpose and implementation of a strategy within the context of their own organisation.
+The assessment strategy is designed to provide learners with the opportunity to demonstrate their understanding and application of the core learning outcomes for the module and the full range of knowledge, skills and behaviours identified above.
+It is designed to provide learners with the opportunity to demonstrate the ability to evaluate the rationale, purpose and implementation of a strategy within the context of their own organisation.
 Learners will need to critically appraise their own company strategy in the light of current academic thinking and wider socio-economic factors that are affecting the sector in which their organisation is operating.
 Learners will be required to demonstrate critical analysis in the form of potential and actual positive and negative influences that they as a senior leader may have on the implementation of their organisation’s strategy.

 Individual Summary Report - 90%